gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 It also helps during API calls.

+## Template literal

-* A new feature of ES6 is the template literal.
+A new feature of ES6 is the template literal.
 This is a special type of string that makes creating complex strings easier.
 Template literals allow you to create multi-line strings and to use string interpolation features to create strings.

 ```